blog

 It takes several layers in the product to achieve all of these traits, and it will be this particular combination of materials and adhesives that make your chosen film “ideal.”

-Many manufacturers apply automotive paint protection films on a limited basis to high impact areas of their vehicles (front fascia, hoods, fenders, side mirrors, etc.).
+Many films manufacturers apply automotive paint protection films on a limited basis to high-impact areas of their vehicles (front fascia, hoods, fenders, side mirrors, etc.).
 However, it’s also possible to completely wrap a vehicle’s exterior.
 Your project/application will influence the ideal specs, of course, but here are some baselines for a well-balanced, high-quality PPF for cars and other consumer vehicles:

 How thick should it be?